cantaloupe-project/cantaloupe/README.md

 * `mvn clean package -DskipTests` will build a release JAR in the `target` folder, which can be run via:

-  `java -cp cantaloupe-{version}.jar -Dcantaloupe.config=... edu.illinois.library.cantaloupe.StandaloneEntry`
+  `java -Dspring.config.name=cantaloupe -Dcantaloupe.config=... -jar cantaloupe-{version}.jar`

 ### IDE

 1. Add a new run configuration using the "Java Application" template or similar.
-2. Set the main class to `edu.illinois.library.cantaloupe.StandaloneEntry` and add the `-Dcantaloupe.config=cantaloupe.properties` VM option.
+2. Set the main class to `edu.illinois.library.cantaloupe.Cantaloupe` and add the `-Dspring.config.name=cantaloupe -Dcantaloupe.config=cantaloupe.properties` VM options.

 ## Test